youngjun0627/backend.ai-agent/README.rst

 Running from a command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Minimal command to execute:
+The minimal command to execute:

 .. code-block:: sh

-   python -m ai.backend.agent.server --etcd-addr localhost:2379
+   python -m ai.backend.agent.server --etcd-addr localhost:2379 --namespace my-cluster

 The agent reads most configurations from the given etcd v3 server where
 the cluster administrator or the Backend.AI manager stores all the necessary
 settings.

+The etcd address and namespace must match with the manager to make the agent
+paired and activated.
+By specifying distinguished namespaces, you may share a single etcd cluster with multiple
+separate Backend.AI clusters.

 By default the agent uses ``/var/cache/scratches`` directory for making temporary
 home directories used by kernel containers (the ``/home/work`` volume mounted in
 containers).
+Note that the directory must exist in prior and the agent-running
-You can change the location by ``--scratch-root`` option.
+user must have ownership of it.
+You can change the location by
+``--scratch-root`` option.

 For more arguments and options, run the command with ``--help`` option.